 History of the Dental Council of India

-Before giving the details of the history of the Dental Council of India and the important role it has played in the growth and development of dental education and dental health in India
+Before exploring the history of the Dental Council of India and the significant role it has played in advancing dental education and improving oral healthcare in India, it is important to understand its foundational background and contributions.

 Objectives

-The Dental Council of India is tasked with the following goals:
+The Dental Council of India is entrusted with the following key objectives:

 - Ensuring a consistent standard of dental education at both the undergraduate and postgraduate levels.